rexbean/DataStructure-Algorithm/note.md

                     result[i][j] = nums[rNums][cNums];
                 }
             }

+- ### intervals
+    + There are two variables, start and end.
+So we use sort to let one variable under control.
+    + Overlap

+            v1.start > v2.start && v2.start < v1.end
 ## 6. Binary Search
 - ### Find the first one
 - ### Find the last one